 Baseline Data Requests

-API is led by Eric M. Reiman, MD, Pierre N Tariot, MD, and Jessica Langbaum, PhD, at BAI.
+API is led by Eric Reiman, MD, Pierre Tariot, MD, Robert Alexander, MD, and Jessica Langbaum, PhD, at BAI.
 The API ADAD Colombia Trial is also led by Dr. Francisco Lopera from the Neurosciences Group at the University of Antioquia.
 API’s prevention trials have benefitted from partnerships with its industry partners and the NIA.
 Its progress and productivity would not be possible without the critical contributions and leadership efforts of numerous colleagues and collaborators, and without the commitment and generosity of our valued research participants.